Baikal (drink): History

+herbal flavoring, which includes extracts of: sage, wormwood (Artemisia absinthium), angelica root, gentian, cardamom, hop oil, eucalyptus oil, bay leaf oil, natural apple flavoring, elderflower extract, licorice root extract, wine yeast distillate.

 In Moscow in the 1990s, it was nearly impossible to find Baikal; nevertheless, in Saint Petersburg, the beverage's production was continued by the "Polustrovo" factory.

 Baikal today

 The rights to the Baikal formula are owned by Russian government's Institute of Brewing, Drink and Wine Research, which licenses the production of Baikal.
 Currently, the formula is licensed to Pepsi, Dohler and Ost-Aqua, amongst other smaller companies.
 The institute is developing new formulas for low calorie and diabetic friendly Baikal soft drinks.

 There are several generic carbonated soft drinks sold under the name Baikal both inside of Russia and abroad, made by various companies – for instance, SLCO GmbH (Siberia Group) in Germany.
 One such soft drink brand inspired by the original Baikal drink is WOSTOK (meaning 'East' in Russian), having been invented in 2009 by a Dutch photographer who had spent nearly two decades in Moscow.
 Wostok's Tannenwald flavour claims to be based on the original 1973 recipe.

 Rospatent recognized the combined designation Baikal as of 1 May 2019 as a well-known trademark in the Russian Federation, in respect of goods of class 32 of the Nice Classification "non-alcoholic carbonated drinks", in the name of Baikal LLC, Irkutsk.